15 Interesting Facts About Alcohol: How Does Alcohol Work?

 At .05% blood alcohol level (BAL) reflexes are impaired (for example stepping on the brakes will be slowed while driving).

-Here is a link to a fantastic chart that details impairment at different levels of blood alcohol content (BAC) that is used by law enforcement to define intoxication and estimates impairment.
+Here is a link to a fantastic chart that details impairment/effects experienced at different levels of blood alcohol content (BAC).
+There are also estimates of BAC depending on gender and weight

 11. How hard is it to get impaired by alcohol?